ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   * A way for Alice / client to request Bob / LSP to accept a 0-conf channel funded by a swap-in-potentiam address, such that Bob / LSP can safely accept funds over the new 0-conf channel without any double-spend risk.
-* For LSP is Alice, client is Bob:
-  * A way for Alice / LSP to signal to Bob / client that it wants to open a 0-conf channel funded by a swap-in-potentiam address, without Alice / LSP being required to provide an LSPS3 Promise To Unconditionally Fund 0-conf for that channel, as the new 0-conf channel has no double-spend risk.
-* For LSP is Bob, client is third-party:
-  * A way for Bob / LSP to signal an arbitrary client that it wants to forward a swap from a different client (acting as Alice), with the LSP being required to provide an LSPS3 Promise To Unconditionally Fund 0-conf the swap between it and the third-party client.

 > **Rationale** Address reuse is already expected by experienced Bitcoin users,
 > thus using this protocol to generate an onchain Bitcoin address that can be